trilejay/NBA-Legends-Machine-Learning-Analysis/README.md

 - **Stacking (LR + KNN + Decision Tree → Logistic Regression)** – best performance at 91.5% accuracy.

 ## Results
-- Machine learning models were able to distinguish between Jordan and LeBron with high accuracy, demonstrating clear statistical differences in their play styles.
+- The ML models I implemented were able to distinguish between Jordan and LeBron with high accuracy, demonstrating clear statistical differences in their play styles.
 - Ensemble methods (Random Forest, Stacking) provided the most robust results.
 - Data-driven analysis confirmed that while both players are elite, their greatness manifests in different statistical ways.
 - While models can classify games with >90% accuracy, the answer to "Who’s the GOAT?" is ultimately still subjective to the viewer.